4: The Chalk

 Quite a few are not that old but still date back a few hundred years.

 The Long Man of Wilmington, near Eastbourne, has been dated to the 1700s but what you see now owes something to the addition of lime mortar.
-It was carefully cut to make the figure look in proportion when seen from below.
+It was carefully cut to make the proportions of the figure look lifelike when seen from below.
 In the Chilterns, the crosses at Whiteleaf and Bledlow also go back quite a bit.
 Again, booze and boredom and in some cases a two-fingered salute were probably the motivation.

 The Long Man of Wilmington |